 |

-right and cultural tradition—introduced in the Western Hemisphere on Governors Island in 1624—was reintroduced
+cultural tradition—introduced in the Western Hemisphere on Governors Island in 1624—was recodified in New York

-became New York State law on February 27, 1790, upon the signature of the "well-beloved George
+these Amendments on February 27, 1790, upon the signature of the "well-beloved George Clinton,

-as a legal-political right in the First Amendment of the Original Thirteen and ratified on December 15, 1791: “Congress shall make no law prohibiting the free exercise of religion.”
+as ratified on December 15, 1791: “Congress shall make no law prohibiting the free exercise

 |